snetting/IARU_Finnish_Bandplan/README.md

 IARU member unions are urged to restrict the use of unmanned stations in the HF area.

 The use of unmanned automatic stations is recommended only under the supervision of the operator.
-Exceptions are the lighthouses agreed with the IARU Region 1 lighthouse coordinator and the specially licensed experimental stations.
+Exceptions are the beacons agreed with the IARU Region 1 beacon coordinator and the specially licensed experimental stations.

 Unmanned transmitting stations, and the associated operation, shall comply with the frequencies and bandwidths specified in the frequency recommendation.